 When are USC Provost’s Undergraduate Research Fellowship applications available and when is the deadline to submit an application?

-For the Fall Grant Period, applications are accepted from the middle of August through the last Thursday of August.
-For the Spring Grant Period, applications are accepted from the middle of November through the second Thursday of December.
-For the Summer Grant Period, applications are accepted from early March through the last Thursday in March.
+For the Fall Grant Period, applications are accepted from either the last week of July through the third Thursday of August.
+For the Spring Grant Period, applications are accepted from the first week of November through the first Thursday of December.
+For the Summer Grant Period, applications are accepted from early March through the third week of March.

 What is required from me when I apply for a USC Provost’s Undergraduate Fellowship?

-You must complete a Student Application form online, which includes the submission of a one-page description of the intended research project, and submit a Faculty Supervisor Recommendation Form.
-You will fill out the top portion of the Faculty Supervisor Recommendation Form and give it to your faculty supervisor to complete.
-Faculty may send forms with attention to Dr. David Glasgow through campus mail to MC 0896, by hand delivery to STU 300, or via email as a pdf attachment to email@example.com (preferred).
+You must complete a Student Application form online, which includes the submission of a one-page description of the intended research project.
+Once you enter you enter your faculty name and email, the portal will automatically send an email that allows your faculty supervisor to submit a recommendation letter.
 Faculty Supervisor Recommendation Forms remain valid for one year.
 Faculty whose previous recommendation forms are less than a year old are encouraged to download the form and write “Use faculty recommendation already on file” before sending it in.

 If I receive a USC Provost’s Undergraduate Research Fellowship for a semester, may I reapply for another USC Provost’s Undergraduate Research Fellowship for the next semester?

-Yes, former recipients are welcome to reapply for funding.
-You will be expected to submit another online Student Application Form, including a one-page description of the intended research project, and a Faculty Supervisor Recommendation Form.
+Yes, former recipients from the previous semester are welcome to reapply for funding.
+Please note that you will be expected to submit another online Student Application Form, including a one-page description of the intended research project, and a Faculty Supervisor Recommendation Form.
 Faculty whose previous recommendation forms are less than a year old are encouraged to download the form and write “Use faculty recommendation already on file” before sending it in.

 When do applicants hear that they received a USC Provost’s Undergraduate Research Fellowship?

-Students are generally notified via email within three weeks of the application deadline.
+Students are generally notified via email by add/drop period.

 How can I get funding or credit for my research if I did not receive USC Provost’s Undergraduate Research Fellowship funding?

-USC offers a variety of funding sources to promote undergraduate research including the Rose Hills Summer Research Fellowships, Undergraduate Research Associates Program (URAP), or Dornsife’s SURF and SOAR programs.
+USC offers a variety of funding sources to promote undergraduate research including the Undergraduate Research Associates Program (URAP) for USC research active faculty, or Dornsife’s SURF and SOAR programs.
 Students can also receive academic credit for doing research by enrolling in a 490 level course.
 Faculty advisement is required to enroll in a 490.

 What are the SOAR/and SURF fellowships?

 The SOAR and SURF fellowships are offered through the Dornsife College of Letters Arts and Sciences for students whose major is in the Dornsife College.
-These programs are not associated with the Provost’s Undergraduate Research Fellowship and Rose Hills Summer Research Fellowship.
-The contact person for both programs is Heidi Ippolito.
-She can be contacted via email at email@example.com regarding SURF related questions.
-Students who receive SOAR or SURF funding cannot also receive Provost or Rose Hills Fellowship funding.
+These programs are not associated with the Provost’s Undergraduate Research Fellowship.
+The contact person for both SOAR and SURF programs is Debbie Williams.
+She can be contacted via email either at firstname.lastname@example.org (Fall/Spring) or email@example.com (Summer) regarding SOAR or SURF related questions, respectively.
+Students who receive either SOAR or SURF funding cannot also receive Provost Fellowship funding.

 Are there any hourly requirements per week for USC Provost’s Undergraduate Research Fellowship recipients?

-Specific times each week may vary based on your project but students should expect to work an average of 8-10 hours per week on their project in a given semester.
-Summer recipients are expected to work an average of 20 hours per week.
+Specific times each week may vary based on your project but students should expect to work an average of 8-10 hours per week for at least 10 weeks on their project in a given semester.
+Summer recipients are expected to work an average of 20 hours per week for at least 8 weeks.

 Are there any requirements for recipients of the USC Provost’s Undergraduate Research Fellowship program?